 There has been some great IT survey data published lately.
-Just last week I shared some results from an IBM survey – Five Reasons Why IT Infrastructure is Lagging Behind Business Needs.
-And this week I found a survey from Veeam Software – Veeam Data Center Availability Report 2014: The Challenge of the Always-On Business.
+This week I found a survey from Veeam Software – Veeam Data Center Availability Report 2014: The Challenge of the Always-On Business.
 This survey data highlights the need to modernize data centers to ensure application availability, and both surveys identify an underlying need for technology upgrades.

 Enterprise applications are the lifeblood of many organizations.
 Increased business globalization, increased competition for customer satisfaction, and the reliance on mobile devices are all driving application adoption and reliance.
 But most enterprises – at least those surveyed – are somewhat behind the curve when it comes to delivering application reliance.